-In the in vivo gene editing pipeline, we continue to target advancing three investigational new drug applications ("INDs") or Clinical Trial Applications "(CTAs") over the next three years, including trials to evaluate: PBGENE-PCSK9 for the treatment of familial hypercholesterolemia ("FH"), PBGENE-PH1 for the treatment of primary hyperoxaluria type 1 ("PH1") and PBGENE-HBV for the treatment of chronic hepatitis B virus ("HBV").
+Also in the in vivo gene editing pipeline, we continue our in vivo gene editing collaboration with Eli Lilly and Company ("Lilly") in applying ARCUS nucleases to three initial targets, including Duchenne muscular dystrophy in muscle, a central nervous system directed target and a liver directed target.
+Our publicly announced wholly owned programs include PBGENE-PCSK9 for the treatment of familial hypercholesterolemia ("FH"), PBGENE-PH1 for the treatment of primary hyperoxaluria type 1 ("PH1") and PBGENE-HBV for the treatment of chronic hepatitis B virus ("HBV").